Tim Tramnitz: 2020

 Having tested a Formula 4 car for the first time in 2019, Tramnitz was announced to be making his single-seater debut in the ADAC Formula 4 Championship in 2020, driving with US Racing.
-Tramnitz had a solid season, scoring points in all but one race and finishing on the podium on six occasions, one capped off with a win in the final race of the campaign at Oschersleben.
-He finished fourth in the standings, beating all but one of his teammates and winning the trophy for the best rookie.
+Tramnitz had a solid season, starting the season with a podium during the opening round in Lausitzring.
+Two rounds later in Hockenheim, Tramnitz returned to the podium in second place.
+Throughout the season, Tramnitz scored points in all but one race and stood on the podium on six occasions, one capped off with a win in the final race of the campaign at Oschersleben.
+He finished fourth in the standings with 226 points, beating all but one of his teammates and winning the trophy for the best rookie.